 Personal health information includes information provided in a record that is health related.
 It can include any information relevant to the individual’s physical or mental health.
 Examples are: demographic information, medical histories, test and laboratory results, mental health conditions, insurance information, and data that a healthcare professional collects to identify an individual and determine appropriate care.

-VoxNeuro’s primary use of PHI is for the purpose of informing care and treatment.
-Anonymized PHI will also be used for ongoing discoveries and research related to cognitive health and improving the way brain injuries are assessed, treated and managed.
+VoxNeuro’s primary use of PHI is for the purpose of generating a patient report.
+Anonymized PHI will also be used for ongoing discoveries and research related to cognitive health and improving the way the brain is assessed, treated and managed.
 Under limited and specific circumstances, with the individual’s consent, PHI may also be shared with family members, or other care aids such as the individual’s lawyers or insurance providers.

 This written statement describes: